 Your liver produces bile, which is stored in the gall bladder until it's triggered by eating foods that contain fat.
 Bile is released into the small intestine where it works like a detergent to emulsify the fats into smaller droplets.
 This makes it easier for pancreatic lipase to get to the triglycerides.

-The bile and lipase break down the fats into smaller pieces which can be absorbed from the small intestine into the blood stream.
+The bile and lipase break fats down into smaller pieces that are absorbed into the blood stream.
 The bile, which contains cholesterol, is either re-absorbed into the blood or bound by soluble fiber in the intestine and eliminated in the stool.
 Eating foods with lots of soluble fiber helps keep your cholesterol levels healthy by grabbing more of the cholesterol from the bile and eliminating it from your body.

 A healthy digestive system will absorb about 95 percent of the dietary fat that you eat.
-People with malabsorption disorders will not be able to absorb fats properly.
-Celiac sprue, pancreatic lipase deficiency and bile salt deficiency are three examples.
+People with malabsorption disorders like celiac sprue, pancreatic lipase deficiency and bile salt deficiency usually can't absorb fats properly.

 Fats and oils contain nine calories per gram.
-Your body will take the extra fatty acids and store them as adipose tissue, better known as body fat.
-That adipose tissue can be broken down and turned into glucose when you need more calories than you consume.
-This is why counting calories is important for people who want to lose weight and for people who want to gain weight.
+Your body takes the extra fatty acids and stores them as adipose tissue, which is better known as body fat.
+Adipose tissue can be broken down and turned into glucose when you need more calories -- that's why counting calories is important if you want to lose weight.

 A typical Western diet often includes much more than that because fats add texture and flavor.
 Fats also slow down gastric emptying, so high fat meals are more satisfying.
 Unfortunately, that means too many calories for a lot of people.